Confirmation

 Baptism, the Eucharist and the sacrament of Confirmation are the sacraments of Christian initiation.
 The Catholic Church teaches that confirmation binds the baptised more perfectly to the Church, enriching them with a special strength of the Holy Spirit.
 It helps us to be true witnesses of Christ, encouraging us to defend the faith by word and deed.
 The essential rite of Confirmation is anointing the forehead with sacred chrism and the laying on of the Bishop’s hand with the words: Be sealed with the Gift of the Holy Spirit.

 The sacrament of Confirmation is a key moment in the life of a young Christian.
 Preparation for this sacrament must be undertaken with great care to ensure that the candidate knows fully the commitment.
-Youth Alpha prepares them for taking on the confirmation course.
 In order for candidates to be fully prepared and for the programme to be successful, the church requires commitment to the Confirmation programme as outlined below:

 Candidates